 The botanical garden in Mauritius is a must-see attraction.
-The best way to enjoy your visit is to hire a guide at the entrance otherwise you’ll miss out on many fascinating tree species and interesting stories.
+The best way to enjoy your visit is to hire a guide at the entrance.
+He'll show you fascinating tree species and share interesting stories.

 The botanical garden in Mauritius

 Our botanical garden is home to the most beautiful botanical species in the world.
 This grand old lady will be 300 years old in 2029.
 Our pride and joy is the oldest botanical garden in the southern hemisphere.